Flutter Entertainment plc Modern Slavery Statement 2022

 UK & Ireland

-Although the brands mostly operate online, this division also includes 600+ Paddy Power retail shops in the UK and Ireland.
+Although the brands mostly operate online, this division also includes 576 Paddy Power betting shops in the UK and Ireland.

 Australia